Weave Code

 Frequently asked questions about Trap

-How do I install buggregator/trap in Laravel?
+How do I install Buggregator Trap in Laravel?

-Can I use buggregator/trap in CI/CD pipelines for testing?
+Can I use Buggregator Trap in production?

 Weaver